jojonki/Structured-Self-Attentive-Sentence-Embedding/README.md

 ## limitations

+- Impl Penalization term
-There may be stil some bugs, pull requests will be appreciated.
+- There may be stil some bugs, pull requests will be appreciated.